dolittle/Runtime/Documentation/Articles/events/event_store.md

 ### Rehydrating an Event Source

 The most common requirement to query an Event Store is to re-populate an Event Source or Aggregate Root.
 This simply involves retrieving all the commits for this Event Source (identified by the Event Source Id) and re-applying them.
 For performance optimisation reasons, this can be extended to include a commit version such that you only retrieve commits from a specific version number.
-This is when a snapshot is available that aggregates all previous events up to the specific version and you only have to apply that and subsequence commits.
-Also, when the Event Source is stateless (i.e. it does not need to keep any state to maintain its invariants) then you can bypass the loading of commits completely and just set the version directly.
+This is relevant when a snapshot is available that aggregates all previous events up to the specific version and you only have to apply that and subsequent commits.
+When the Event Source is stateless (i.e. it does not need to keep any state to maintain its invariants) we bypass the loading of commits completely and just set the version directly.

 ### Catching up an Event Processor

-An event processor operates at the Event rather than the Commit level.
-When an event processor is instantiated it has to check if there have been any events of the type that is handles since the last one it handled (in the case of a new event processor this would typically be since the beginning of time).
-The Event Store can be asked to provide all instance of a particular event type since a particular **Committed Event Version**.
+An event processor operates at the Event rather than the Commit level, which only exists on the write-side of the event-store.
+When an event processor is instantiated it checks if there have been any events of the type that it handles since the last one it handled (in the case of a new event processor this would typically be since the beginning of time).
+As an optimisation the Event Store can be asked to provide all instance of a particular event type since a particular **Committed Event Version**.

 ### Catching up Event Horizons